-- ELLEN K. DUFFY, Senior Vice President for Debt Issuance and Finance.
-Ms. Duffy was appointed Senior Vice President of the Corporation on September 15, 2009, effective September 21, 2009.
+- ELLEN K. DUFFY, Executive Vice President for Debt Issuance and Finance.
+Ms. Duffy was appointed Executive Vice President for Debt Issuance and Finance on October 5, 2021 and Senior Vice President for Debt Issuance and Finance on September 15, 2009, effective September 21, 2009.
 Prior to joining the Corporation, Ms. Duffy was a principal of the housing finance group at Bank of America Securities ("BAS").
 At BAS, Ms. Duffy focused on quantitative structuring of transactions and cash flow analysis for state and local housing issuers.
 Ms. Duffy previously held positions in the housing areas of the public finance groups at CS First Boston, First Union Securities and Citicorp Investment Bank.
-Ms. Duffy holds a B.A. in Economics from Providence College. - TERESA GIGLIELLO, Senior Vice President-Portfolio Management.
-Ms. Gigliello was appointed a Senior Vice President of the Corporation on August 3, 1998.
-Prior to such appointment, Ms. Gigliello held the position of Director of Audit.
+Ms. Duffy holds a B.A. in Economics from Providence College. - TERESA GIGLIELLO, Executive Vice President for Asset Management.
+Ms. Gigliello was appointed Executive Vice President for Asset Management on October 5, 2021 and Senior Vice President of Portfolio Management on August 3, 1998.
+Prior to such appointments, Ms. Gigliello held the position of Director of Audit.
 She began her career with the Corporation in 1985 as an accountant and served as the Corporation's Internal Auditor from 1986 until her appointment as Director of Audit in 1995.
-Ms. Gigliello received a Bachelor of Science degree from St. John's University. - SUSANNAH LIPSYTE, Senior Vice President and General Counsel.
-Ms. Lipsyte, an attorney and member of the New York State Bar, was appointed Senior Vice President and General Counsel on September 26, 2019.
-Prior to such appointment, Ms. Lipsyte was Deputy General Counsel since August 1, 2015 and Secretary of the Corporation since October 7, 2015.
-Prior to this, she had been an Assistant Secretary of the Corporation since October 2008 and an Associate General Counsel since July 2009.
-Ms. Lipsyte joined the Corporation in 2006 as an Assistant General Counsel.
+Ms. Gigliello received a Bachelor of Science degree from St. John's University. - SUSANNAH LIPSYTE, Executive Vice President and General Counsel.
+Ms. Lipsyte was appointed Executive Vice President on October 5, 2021 and Senior Vice President and General Counsel on September 26, 2019.
+Prior to such appointments, Ms. Lipsyte had been Deputy General Counsel since August 1, 2015 and Secretary of the Corporation since October 7, 2015.
+Ms. Lipsyte, an attorney and member of the New York State Bar, joined the Corporation in 2006 as an Assistant General Counsel and was promoted to Associate General Counsel in 2009.
 Before joining the Corporation, Ms. Lipsyte was a public finance associate at Orrick, Herrington & Sutcliffe LLP.
-Ms. Lipsyte received her B.A. degree from Yale University and her J.D. from Georgetown University Law Center. - RUTH MOREIRA, Senior Vice President for Development.
-Ms. Moreira was appointed a Senior Vice President for Development on May 30, 2019.
-Prior to such appointment, Ms. Moreira held the position of Vice President for Development when she rejoined the Corporation in 2016.
-Between 2014 and 2016, Ms. Moreira held the position of Vice President of Acquisitions at Hudson Housing Capital LLC, a low income housing tax credit syndicator, underwriting and originating tax credit transactions.
-Ms. Moreira first joined the Corporation in 2000 as an Investment Analyst and then as Assistant Vice President for Cash Management.
-In 2008, Ms. Moreira transferred to the Development group, as a project manager underwriting transactions and was then promoted to Assistant Vice President in 2011.
-Ms. Moreira holds a B.A. in Economics from Upsala College. - MOIRA SKEADOS, Deputy General Counsel and Secretary.
-Ms. Skeados, an attorney and member of the New York State Bar, became Deputy General Counsel and Secretary on September 26, 2019.
-Prior to this, she was an Associate General Counsel.
+Ms. Lipsyte received her B.A. degree from Yale University and her J.D. from Georgetown University Law Center. - MOIRA SKEADOS, Senior Vice President, Deputy General Counsel and Secretary.
+Ms. Skeados, an attorney and member of the New York State Bar, was appointed Senior Vice President on October 5, 2021 and became Deputy General Counsel and Secretary on September 26, 2019.
+Prior to such appointments, she was an Associate General Counsel.
 Ms. Skeados joined the Corporation in 2011 as an Assistant General Counsel and was appointed Assistant Secretary of the Corporation on October 7, 2015.
-Before becoming an Assistant General Counsel, Ms. Skeados was a New York City HPD-HDC Housing Fellow from

-2009 to 2011.
-Ms. Skeados received her B.A. degree from Trinity College and her J.D. from Brooklyn Law School.
+Before becoming an Assistant General Counsel, Ms. Skeados was a New York City HPD-HDC Housing Fellow from 2009 to 2011.
+Ms. Skeados received her B.A. degree from Trinity College and her J.D. from Brooklyn Law School. - MARY JOHN, Senior Vice President and Controller.
+Ms. John was appointed Senior Vice President on October 5, 2021.
+Prior to such appointment, she held the position of Vice President and Controller.
+Ms. John joined the Corporation in 1986 as a staff Accountant.
+She has also held the positions of Senior Accountant, Chief Accountant, and Deputy Controller.
+Ms. John received her bachelor's degree in Accounting from Baruch College of the City University of New York. - ALEX MEDINA, Senior Vice President for Asset Management.
+Mr. Medina was appointed Senior Vice President for Asset Management on October 5, 2021.
+Mr. Medina first joined the